muses-code-js/express-workshop-2/_steps/step09.md

 The `push()` method adds one or more elements to the end of an array and returns the new array.

-To test this add a `console.log(posts.blogposts)`, (restart your server), and create a new post.
+To test this add a `console.log(posts.blogposts)`, restart your server, and create a new post.
 You should see the updated array logged in the terminal with your new post object.

 ![Checking our modified blogposts array in the Terminal](../assets/step9-b.png){:class="img-responsive imgbox" title="Checking our modified blogposts array in the Terminal"}